horacio-pedro/neptune-lite/README.md

 ### Step-4.
 Run
 #### 4.1 Background Services
-You need to start delayed_job for email delivery and other background tasks required for properly functionality of OSB by using following command
+You need to start delayed_job for email delivery and other background tasks required for properly functionality of Neptune-lite by using following command

     RAILS_ENV=development  bin/delayed_job start